Japanese reaction to Fukushima nuclear accident: Testing school lunches

-On the end of March 2012 a survey of Kyodo News revealed that fears for contamination with radioactive fallout 44 of 74 major towns in Japan were testing school lunches or food-components for radioactive cesium.
+On the end of March 2012 a survey of Kyodo News revealed that, due to fears for contamination with radioactive fallout, 44 of 74 major towns in Japan were testing school lunches or food-components for radioactive cesium.
 In eastern Japan a majority of 34 out of 42 towns had started with these tests, after the government had ordered testing in 17 prefectures around the Fukushima-plant.